-Check if you’re the fee-payer and what your responsibilities are if the off-payroll working rules (IR35) apply.
+Check if you’re the deemed employer and what your responsibilities are if the off-payroll working rules (IR35) apply.

 When the rules apply

-- responsible for deducting the tax and National Insurance contributions and paying these to HMRC
+- deducting Income Tax and employee National Insurance contributions and paying these to HMRC

-This will remain until the determination is passed on.
+This party will remain the deemed employer until the determination is passed on.

 Check if you’re the fee-payer